 Source configuration Target configuration Not applicable.
 The epicreceivemode element specifies an MQSeries communications mode.
 The epicmqppqueuemgr element specifies the name of the queue manager.
 This queue manager must exist on the target application's machine.
-The epicreceivemappqueue element specifies the name of the receive queue.
+The epicreceivemqppqueue element specifies the name of the receive queue.
 This queue must be an MQSeries local queue on the target's machine.
 The epicerrormqppqueue element specifies the name of the error queue.
 This queue must be an MQSeries local queue on the target's machine or part of a cluster.
 Required only if using an adapter worker.
 The epicmessageformatter element specifies the name of the formatter to use.
-The epicreceivetimeout element specifies the time the receiver waits for a message to receive before it times out.